vpec/helloworld-pipeline/README.md

 To simplify HeartBeat installation, a script named *install_heartbeat.sh* is included in this repo.

 In order to create a Watcher, you may need to upgrade your Kibana license (there is a 30 day trial available).
 Once your license is upgraded, you can now use Watcher feature.
-These Watchers can integrate with common communication apps (e.g. Slack) so get notified every time the application goes down.
+These Watchers can integrate with common communication apps (e.g. Slack) so you can get notified every time the application goes down.